Pirlo happy to see 'Juventus DNA' come to the fore

 Andrea Pirlo claimed his players showed they possess the "Juventus DNA" to keep fighting until the end of games this season.

-Juve was far from its best in a scrappy Serie A clash with Sassuolo and with nine minutes remaining was drawing 1-1 after Gregoire Defrel cancelled out Danilo's opener.
+Juve were far from their best in a scrappy Serie A clash with Sassuolo on Sunday and with nine minutes remaining were drawing 1-1 after Gregoire Defrel cancelled out Danilo's opener.

-But late goals from Aaron Ramsey and Cristiano Ronaldo sealed the win for the defending champion against a Sassuolo side that played the entire second half with 10 men.
+But late goals from Aaron Ramsey and Cristiano Ronaldo sealed the win for the defending champions against a Sassuolo side who played the entire second half with 10 men.

 Ramsey has been involved in three goals in his past five Serie A appearances (one goal, two assists) while Ronaldo's strike ensured he has reached at least 15 league goals in his past 15 seasons.

-The win helped the Bianconeri notch three consecutive victories in Serie A for the first time since July 2020 as they moved to within seven points of leader AC Milan with a game in hand.
+The win helped the Bianconeri notch three consecutive victories in Serie A for the first time since July 2020 as they moved to within seven points of leaders Milan with a game in hand.

 "It was important for us to give a sense of consistency by winning this evening, otherwise the win at Milan on Wednesday wouldn't mean anything.